 A purifying face mask, such as a clay- or charcoal-based mask, or gentle oil massage may help to loosen clogs and minimize the appearance of your pores.
 Just don’t pick at your skin!

 From face masks to serums, you may not use up products before they expire.
 Once a month, check the expiration dates of your products for anything due to be tossed.

 Even though the sweltering humidity may have you skipping your richer moisturizers, leftovers don’t mean it’s still good to use — especially if it’s a product you scoop out with your fingers.
 This method could possibly introduce bacteria or contaminants, allowing them to thrive in the jar.
 Consider discarding these products after six months.

 Lortscher recommends a monthly skin self-exam to identify any spots that might need the attention of a dermatologist.
 Learn how to do a thorough self-exam to detect skin cancer from the American Academy of Dermatology.

 1. Chemical peels

 Daily chemical exfoliation is one thing, but full-on chemical peels aren’t something you should be trying at home.
-Did you know that glycolic acid, one of the most commonly used alpha-hydroxy acid exfoliants, causes increased photosensitivity that can last up to a week even at a low daily concentration?
+Did you know that glycolic acid, one of the most commonly used alpha-hydroxy acid exfoliants, causes increased photosensitivity that can even at a low daily concentration?